khalid-naami/khalid-naami.github.io/blog/2026-05-09-oi-volume-options-flow-liquidity-guide.md

 *Sentiment Gauging: Merging Put and Call data to identify extreme bearish or bullish sentiment.*

-## 5. Identifying Institutional Blocks
+## 4. Institutional Flow & Block Trades

 Large "block trades" often show up as massive spikes in volume at deep OTM or ITM strikes.
 These are the footprints of hedge funds and institutional players.